greenelab/manubot-gpt-manuscript/manuscript.md

 However, other paragraphs in CCC required extensive changes before they could be incorporated into the manuscript.
 For instance, the model generated revised text for certain paragraphs that was more concise, direct, and clear.
 However, this often resulted in the removal of important details and occasionally altered the intended meaning of sentences.
-To address this issue, we could accept the simplified sentence structure proposed by the model, but reintroduce the missing details for clarity and completeness.
+To address this issue, we could accept the simplified sentence structure proposed by the model but reintroduce the missing details for clarity and completeness.

 ![